 - Use a small food processor (or mortar and pestle) to grind the sage, salt, fennel, rosemary, garlic, and olive oil together into a paste.* Smear the paste all over the top of the pork.

-- Cover the slow cooker and cook on high for 8-10 hours, until pork is tender and beans are cooked through.
+- Cover the slow cooker and cook on high for 8-10 hours, until the pork is tender and the beans are cooked through.
 Gently shred the pork into chunks.

 - Serve topped with freshly cracked black pepper and butter-toasted crusty bread.
 Drizzle on a splash of white wine vinegar if desired.